pushpabrol/ldaps-http-api-ad-ldap/README.md

 # ad-ldap-api-https

-- A project showing how to use a HTTP API template for hosting a custom database connection to AD using LDAP.
+- An HTTP API for hosting a custom database connection to AD using LDAP.
 This API is called via the auth0 custom database login script to login, create , update , change password of the user
+- This is a helper API for the auth0 custom database connection to talk to an Active Directory via the LDAP protocol

+## Pre requisites
+- active directory installed
+- ldaps available on the active directory
+- AD attributes available? - 'objectGUID', 'dn', 'cn', 'name', 'uid', 'displayName', 'sn', 'givenName', 'mail','sAMAccountName'

+## How to setup
+- Download or clone the project
+- Run npm install to download the dependencies from npm
+- Go to the project directory and rename .env.sample to .env

 - The required settings in the .env file ( please rename .env.sample to .env)
 ```